Last Updated on

 3. Sterilize your water in the Sun

-Placing water in a clear container and placing in direct sunlight will sterilize it within six hours.
+Placing water in a clear container in direct sunlight will sterilize it within six hours.
 Although plastic can be used, I don’t recommend it as the UV light will eventually degrade it.
 A clear glass container is ideal.

 You could purchase a few of these and line them up in a place that gets full sun.
 Make sure to keep track of which ones have been in the sun long enough.